Gr. Worc. Comm. Foundation Grants $187K to 16 Nonprofits

 June 7, 2019 The Greater Worcester Community Foundation, based in Worcester, this week announced that it has awarded $187,320 to 16 local nonprofits to advance projects that increase access to healthcare or health promotion services that address the social determinants of health.

-Receiving funds from the Fallon/OrNda Community Health Fund of the Greater Worcester Community Foundation
+Receiving funds from the Fallon/OrNda Community Health Fund of the Greater Worcester Community Foundation were the following:

 - Boys & Girls Club of Worcester: $10,000 for YouthReach, a targeted youth outreach program which provides a mix of programs and services delivered to the organization's most vulnerable youth.